 The Colorado Aqueduct was also built in the 1930s to transport water from the Colorado River to Southern California.
-This aqueduct is the primary source of water for the region, and it is operated by the Southern California Metropolitan Water District.
+This aqueduct is the primary source of water for the region, and it is operated by The Metropolitan Water District of Southern California.
 It is 242 miles long and can transport 1 billion gallons of water daily to Southern California.
 The other two primary sources of imported water for Southern California are the California Aqueduct and the Los Angeles Aqueduct.